Morgan Stanley CEO Gorman defends Facebook IPO conduct

-Morgan Stanley chairman and chief executive officer James Gorman defended the securities firm's role in Facebook Inc's tumultuous initial public offering, telling CNBC on Thursday the firm followed standard procedures.
+Morgan Stanley (MS.N) chairman and chief executive officer James Gorman defended the securities firm's role in Facebook Inc's (FB.O) tumultuous initial public offering, telling CNBC on Thursday the firm followed standard procedures.

 Gorman said there was "no nefarious activity" surrounding the social networking company's IPO and speculation of such behavior is untrue.
 He added that regulatory scrutiny is welcomed as the Facebook IPO attracted "tons" of attention.